 Feudality is a great fun board game designed by Tom Wham and published by Z-Man Games in 2011.
 The game is currently out of print.
 A pdf of the F2F rules is available here.

-These are the rules for the postal adaptation (for 3-4 players only) by Richard Smith 2020.
+These are the V2 rules for the postal adaptation (for 3-4 players only) by Richard Smith 2020.
 The V1 rules are still available for now.

 1.2 Each player receives 3 iron cubes, 3 wood cubes, 3 food cubes, 3 gold cubes, 3 stone cubes, a keep, a tower and 1 forest tile.

-1.4 Having chosen an FMC, each player needs to place their Keep and Tower (gain 1 Iron for each hill covered - note that a double hill is worth 2 iron when covered, but does not increase the output of mines placed on it).
+1.3 Having chosen an FMC, each player needs to place their Keep and Tower (gain 1 Iron for each hill covered - note that a double hill is worth 2 iron when covered, but does not increase the output of mines placed on it).
 Example: "place Keep with top left at white 4 blue 3 and Tower at white 4 blue 4".
 They then need to place their forest tile.

 2.1 The game ends when one or more players gets to 13 points (4 players) or 14 points (3 players) - tie break as per F2F rules.
 There are a maximum of 16 turns in the 4-player game and 15 in the 3-player.
 Most points at the end of these wins (tie breaks as per F2F rules).